 Also, for whatever reason, the U.S. release lacks a proper final boss theme.
 It does differ slightly from the standard boss tune, with a few additional instruments and a couple of the sounds (like the sped-up Eggman laugh) at different points in the track, but you have to really listen out for them.

 The soundtrack varies per version and region.
-North America never got the Hataya soundtrack prior to the 2011 re-release; Japan of course always had only their own soundtrack (Japanese fans probably aren't even aware there is a different soundtrack); Europe got the Hataya soundtrack on the Mega CD version, but the Nilsen soundtrack on the Gems release.
+North America never got the Hataya soundtrack prior to the 2011 re-release; Japan of course always had only their own soundtrack (Japanese fans probably aren't even aware there is a different soundtrack, at least until one song from the US soundtrack was remixed for Sonic Generations); Europe got the Hataya soundtrack on the Mega CD version, but the Nilsen soundtrack on the Gems release.
 The PC version has Nilsen's soundtrack in all regions.
 The XBLA/PSN/iOS/Android/Windows Phone 7 ports ultimately fix these woes by having both soundtracks selectable in all regions.
 However, the intro music for the Japanese soundtrack had the lyrics cut, presumably due to contract issues with the people who sang it.
 Fortunately, "Sonic Boom" is 100% unchanged.